lhindman/cs121-mod06-examples/README.md

      * @param numSides Number of sides on each Die.
      */
     public CupOfDice(int numDice, int numSides) {
+       ...
     ```

-    - Using the Style Guide as a reference, add both class and method JavaDoc comments to both the Die and CupOfDice classes.
+    - Using the [Style Guide](https://docs.google.com/document/d/1LWbGQBKkApnNAzzgwOSvRM03DmhYWx5yEfecT2WXfjI/edit?usp=sharing) as a reference, add both class and method JavaDoc comments to both the Die and CupOfDice classes.
 Experiment with how and where these comments are displayed within the VSCode IDE and record your observations.